yangshun/tech-interview-handbook/contents/choosing-between-companies.md

 Personally I feel more motivated and productive if I'm working on products which I use as an external user as well, as I have a better understanding of the product from a user perspective which can potentially lead to better engineering and product decisions.

-### Prospective Teams
+### Prospective teams

-While a company can be working on various products, some products are only worked on in certain offices.For example, Google Singapore primarily works on Payments and if you're only interested in working on search, Google Singapore wouldn't be that great of a fit (although it is definitely a possibility to transition to another part of the company in future).
+While a company can be working on various products, some products are only worked on in certain offices.
+For example, Google Singapore primarily works on Payments and if you're only interested in working on search, Google Singapore wouldn't be that great of a fit, although it is definitely a possibility to relocate to another country in future while still remaining as a Google employee.
+More on that on the [Transfers and mobility](#transfers-and-mobility) section below.

 Do find out what products and teams your intended location works on so that you have a better idea of how your potential working life looks like if you were to join that company.

-## Company Prospects
+## Company prospects

 If you are awarded stocks, the company's prospects will affect your compensation!
 Is the company poised to be successful in the coming years or are there factors hindering the company's progress?

-## Career Growth
+## Career growth

 How fast does the company promote its employees and does the company provide opportunities for its employees to grow?
 In smaller companies, you will get to wear multiple hats and build many products from 0 to 1.
 It's great for people who like to grow their product building skills and launch products quickly.
 However, technical growth might be limited due to the company's focus on product work and less on building infrastructure, which is usually only needed at scale.
 There's little need for a Principal Engineer in a small startup of 10 people where everyone is scrambling to build products.
-Career growth might be limited by the size and scope of the company and its suite of products.
+Career growth might be limited by the size and scope of the company and its product offerings.

 Some companies promote their employees faster than the others.
 There's a saying that go to Google to rest and vest, go to Meta if you want to accelerate your career.
-I've found this to be quite accurate from what I experienced and looking at my peers at Google.
+I've found this to be quite accurate from what I experienced and from looking at my peers at Google.
 At Meta, engineers are required to get from E3 to E4 within 2 years and E4 to E5 within 3 years.
 On the other hand, Google has a slower promotion cycle - the average engineer at Google takes more than 2 years to get from L3 to L4, more than 3 years to get from L4 to L5 and more than 4 years to get from L5 to L6.
-At Google the terminal level is L4 so there's no pressure to promote.
+At Google, the terminal level is L4 so there's no pressure to promote.
 None of my peers are L6 at Google but a few are already E6 at Meta and it is quite achievable.
-I think Google is a great place to learn to be excellent engineers.
-They require everything to be well-engineered, with design docs and full test coverage.
+In my opinion, Google is a great place to learn to be excellent engineers.
+They require everything to be well-engineered, with design docs and high test coverage.
+Meta is a great place for career-driven folks who don't mind working harder to accelerate their career path.

-## Work-Life Balance
+## Work-life balance

-How long are employees required to work each week?
-How fast does the company move?
-How stressful is it to work at the company?
+While the common practice is for employees to work 40 hours a week and 8 hours a day, some places are infamous for being more stressful and asks more time from their employees.
 Some Chinese companies famously [require employees to work 6 days a week](https://www.reuters.com/world/china/chinese-tech-workers-disclose-working-hours-criticism-996-2021-10-14/).
+Most tech employees do not get paid when they work overtime, so sometimes a more accurate way of calculating your salary is dollars per hour instead of the raw annual total compensations

-Google is famous for being a company for moving slower and more senior folks to go rest-and-vest (your stocks) while [Microsoft scores a C+ for Work Life Balance](https://www.comparably.com/companies/microsoft/work-life-balance) in an employee survey.
+Google is famous for being a company for moving slower and a place where people go to rest and vest (their stocks) while [Amazon scored a C- for work-life balance](https://www.comparably.com/companies/amazon/work-life-balance) in an employee survey.

-## Company Culture
+## Transfers and mobility

-TODO
+Does the company have offices around the globe where employees can possibly relocate to?
+This is obviously out of the question for smaller companies where there is only one headquarters, but some companies allow employees to be remote and some are even entirely remote!
+Meta, Google, Apple, and Stripe are examples of companies which have global presence and regional headquarters.
+At Meta and Google, mobility is extremely high given there are large engineering offices all across US, in London, Tel Aviv, and more recently, in Singapore.
+One of my managers at Meta has worked at **four** offices!
+Personally, I relocated from Meta/Facebook Menlo Park to Meta/Facebook Singapore right before COVID hit and a few of my Meta/Googler friends have done similar moves, some even moving from Singapore to the US.

-## Transfers and Mobility
+## Company culture

 TODO